Early Stage Researchers

 Prof. Cacialli is head of the Organic semiconductors and Nanostructures group at UCL.
 He works on organic semiconductors and related applications (light-emitting and photovoltaic diodes, field-effect transistors).
 He is a member of both the LCN and the Department of Physics and Astronomy at UCL.
 He obtained his PhD from the University of Pisa and later worked in Cambridge as a post-doctoral fellow.
 He moved to UCL in 2001.
 Franco coordinated a EU-funded Marie Curie Research Training Network Threadmill, co-authored the book “Functional Supramolecular Architectures” (Wiley – 2010), and is a Royal Society Wolfson Research Merit Award holder.

-Giulia was a previously a PhD student in Prof. Cacialli’s group, carrying out research focused on organic semiconductors for optoelectronic applications funded by the Marie Curie Initial Training Network GENIUS.
+Andrea was previously an ESR in Prof. Cacialli’s group, carrying out research focused on organic semiconductors for NIR optoelectronic applications funded by the Marie Curie Initial Training Network OSNIRO.

 Early Stage Researcher: Giuseppe Carnicella